Azores: Biodiversity

 The islets of the Formigas (the Portuguese word for "ants"), including the area known as the Dollabarat Reef, have a rich environment of maritime species, such as black coral and manta rays, different species of sharks, whales, and sea turtles.
 Seventeen marine reserves (with special conservation status) were added to the Azorean Marine Park (which covers around 900000 km2).
 On São Miguel there are notable micro-habitats formed by hot springs that host extremophile microorganisms.

 Climate

-Partly cloudy counditions over the eastern and central groups; in this photo taken on June 17, 2013.
+Partly cloudy conditions over the eastern and central groups; in this photo taken on 17 June 2013.

 The archipelago is spread out at roughly the same latitude as the southern half of mainland Portugal, but its location in the mid-Atlantic Ocean gives it a generally tepid, oceanic, mild to warm subtropical climate, with mild annual oscillations.

 'Azores High' anticyclone

 The Azores archipelago is located in a transition and confrontation zone between air masses of tropical origin and masses of cooler air of polar origin.
 The climate is largely determined by variations in the atmospheric pressure field over the North Atlantic.
 These variations, conditioned by the mass of the American continent and the Atlantic water mass, are overlapped by a semi-permanent subtropical Atlantic anticyclone, commonly known as the Azores High.
 This anticyclone experiences seasonal variations which can affect the archipelago in many ways.

 In winter, the Azores High is positioned further south and allows for a descent of the Polar front, approaching it to the archipelago.
 In summer, the anticyclone's movement further north leads to the departure towards higher latitudes of the polar front and its associated disturbances.
 Far enough away from the mainland coasts, the continental air masses that reach the archipelago are weakened by the maritime influence.